jjt/jjt.github.io/_posts/2013-11-14-easy-angular-development-yeoman-generator-angular.md

 I haven't even scratched the surface of [available Grunt packages][8].
 Point being, generator-angular produces what can be thought of as a Gruntfile boilerplate for you to build off of.
 Just remember that the more you modify your Gruntfile, the harder it will be to update to a new version of generator-angular.
 It's currently at v0.6.0-rc1,which means the project has the potential for rapid and deep change.

-I hope this article has shown how Yeoman, Grunt, and generator-angular can help you to more quickly and efficiently develop Angular applications.
-Ping me [@jasontrill][twitter] with any questions, or [open a Github issue][gitissues] if you have any suggestions on how to improve this article.

 [1000]: https://npmjs.org/